abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/LCD Block Subsystem.md

 The fan represents the A/C unit of the car.
 It shall be turned on using by pressing on the “Turn On Fan” button and turned off by pressing the “turn Off Fan” button.

-This system does not only effectively demonstrates the fundamental concepts of digital electronics but also offers a more interactive digital framework for the user to experiment with.
+This system demonstrates the fundamental concepts of digital electronics but also offers a more interactive digital framework for the user to experiment with.
 It uses sensors, actuators, and graphical interfaces to provide users with a better understanding of concepts of ECE.
 The LCD subsystem's overall performance includes assessing the correctness of users input or interractions with the system.
 In order to make sure that the designed specifications for a better user experience are met, a response time to user inputs will be evaluated.
 A deeper analysis shall be conducted to align with the task's performance goals.
 In addition, user interface (UI) effects are shall be analyzed to confirm easy navigation and ease of use.
 Most the analysis shall be conducted via a test run coding format.

- <h4 align="center"> Subsystem Integration: </h4>
 The integrating of the LCD Block Subsystem is done by pairing a 3.2" TFT Touch Screen with a TFT LCD Arduino Mega Shield.
 A shield is needed since the TFT Touch screen operates at 3.3V while the Arduino